Stephen Sondheim: Unrealized projects

 According to Sondheim, he was asked to translate Mahagonny-Songspiel: "But I'm not a Brecht/Weill fan and that's really all there is to it.
 I'm an apostate: I like Weill's music when he came to America better than I do his stuff before ...
 I love The Threepenny Opera but, outside of The Threepenny Opera, the music of his I like is the stuff he wrote in America—when he was not writing with Brecht, when he was writing for Broadway."
 He turned down an offer to musicalize Nathanael West's A Cool Million with James Lapine c.
 1982.

-Around 1960, Sondheim and Burt Shevelove considered making a musical of the film Sunset Boulevard, and had sketched out the opening scenes when they approached the film's director Billy Wilder at a cocktail party on the possibility.
-Wilder rejected the idea, believing the story was more suited to opera than musical theater.
+Around 1960, Sondheim and Burt Shevelove considered making a musical of Sunset Boulevard, and had sketched out the opening scenes when they approached the film's director Billy Wilder at a cocktail party on the possibility.
+Wilder rejected the idea, believing the story was more suited to opera.
 Sondheim agreed, and resisted a later offer from Prince and Hugh Wheeler to create a musical version starring Angela Lansbury.
-This occurred several years before a musical version was produced by Andrew Lloyd Webber.
+Several years later, Andrew Lloyd Webber wrote a Sunset Boulevard musical.

 Sondheim and Leonard Bernstein wrote The Race to Urga, scheduled for Lincoln Center in 1969, but after Jerome Robbins left the project, it was not produced.

 After writing The Last of Sheila together, Sondheim and Anthony Perkins tried to collaborate again two more times, but the projects were unrealized.
 In 1975, Perkins said he and Sondheim were working on another script, The Chorus Girl Murder Case: "It's a sort of stew based on all those Bob Hope wartime comedies, plus a little Lady of Burlesque and a little Orson Welles magic show, all cooked into a Last of Sheila-type plot".
-He later said other inspirations were They Got Me Covered, The Ipcress File, and Cloak and Dagger.
+He later said other inspirations were They Got Me Covered, The Ipcress File and Cloak and Dagger.
 They had sold the synopsis in October 1974.
 At one point, Michael Bennett was to direct, with Tommy Tune to star.
 In November 1979, Sondheim said they had finished it, but the film was never made.
 In the 1980s, Perkins and Sondheim collaborated on another project, the seven-part Crime and Variations for Motown Productions.
 In October 1984 they had submitted a treatment to Motown.
 It was a 75-page treatment set in the New York socialite world about a crime puzzle; another writer was to write the script.
 It, too, was never made.